Hera (space mission): Launch

-Launch

-Hera launched on 7 October 2024 at 14:52 UTC by a Falcon 9 rocket lifting off from Space Launch Complex 40 (SLC-40) at Cape Canaveral Space Force Station.
-Usually, Falcon 9 launches for beyond geostationary transfer orbit are made from the nearby Launch Complex 39A (LC-39A) at Kennedy Space Center due to SLC-40's focus on Starlink launches.
+Hera was launched on 7 October 2024 at 14:52 UTC by a Falcon 9 rocket lifting off from Space Launch Complex 40 (SLC-40) at Cape Canaveral Space Force Station.
+Usually, Falcon 9 launches for beyond geostationary transfer orbit were made from the nearby Launch Complex 39A (LC-39A) at Kennedy Space Center due to SLC-40's focus on Starlink launches.
 However, LC-39A was in the midst of preparing for the launch of NASA's Europa Clipper on a Falcon Heavy later in the week, which locked Hera into using SLC-40.
-Additionally, the launch occurred while Falcon 9 was grounded due to a mishap with a second stage deorbit burn happening the SpaceX Crew-9 mission the previous month.
-As Hera was to be put into a heliocentric orbit however, FAA waived the grounding for its launch as an exception.
+Additionally, the launch occurred while Falcon 9 was grounded due to a mishap during a second stage deorbit burn that happened on the SpaceX Crew-9 mission the previous month.
+As Hera was to be put into a heliocentric orbit however, the Federal Aviation Administration waived the grounding for its launch as an exception.
 The booster used for the launch was expended to help with the trajectory; it previously flew 22 times, including on missions like SpaceX Crew-1 and the IXPE.

 Cruise towards Mars

 On 10 and 11 October 2024, Hera tested three of its science instruments (AFC, TIRI, and HyperScout H) by using them to take pictures of Earth and the Moon from a distance of more than one million km.
 In October 2024, the two CubeSats aboard Hera were briefly activated to confirm their nominal status and test their ability to communicate with Earth.
 This marked the first operation of CubeSats in deep space by ESA.
 Following three successful test burns performed after launch, the spacecraft conducted its first deep-space maneuver on 27 October 2024, firing its three orbital control thrusters for 100 minutes and changing its velocity by ~146 m/s, and second on 6 November 2024, firing for 13 minutes and changing its velocity by ~20 m/s.